The living room was silent with the exception of their disparate breathing and the creaking of the floor.

 The room was brightly lit with an abundance of sunshine, there was a mirror mounted on the wall behind them that scattered the light throughout the living room in a melodic pattern of sorts.

-A series of bookshelves on the left, seemed to taunt the boys…
+There was a series of bookshelves on the left, seemed to taunt the boys…

 Standing there unmoving, just like them.